 Estimated reading time: 8 minutes

 Spain’s cuisine is fascinating, varied, and influenced by many diverse cultures, from the Moors, Sephardic Jews, and Latin America.
 Dishes so ubiquitous in Spanish cooking now (Spanish tortilla, “pan con tomate,” “gazpacho,” and roast peppers, to name a few) did not exist in Spain before colonization.
 Ingredients such as tomatoes, peppers, and potatoes were brought back to Spain and incorporated into local cuisine.
 And what about the spices and herbs used in Spain?
-The Moors brought saffron (called Az-Zafaran in Arabic and azafrán in Spanish) to Spain, originally from Asia Minor.
-They also brought cumin, turmeric, cinnamon, and coriander (cilantro) to Spain, which are fundamental elements today in Sephardic cooking in Spain and beyond.
+The Moors brought saffron (called Az-Zafaran in Arabic and azafrán in Spanish) to Spain originally from Asia Minor.
+They also brought cumin, turmeric, cinnamon, and coriander (cilantro) to Spain, fundamental elements today in Sephardic cooking in Spain and beyond.
 Mediterranean herbs such as bay leaf, rosemary, thyme, oregano, and especially parsley are all essential in the Spanish kitchen.
 Dried sweet and spicy peppers are used in a kaleidoscope of ways, most notably to make ground paprika (“pimentón”), an essential ingredient in flagship Spanish dishes like paella.
-Pimentón is also used to flavor charcuterie like Chorizo and Jamón (dry-cured ham).
-And sea salt is harvested along Spain’s vast coastline and on the Balearic and Canary Islands, and is used in just about every meal, even breakfast!
+Pimentón also flavors charcuterie like Chorizo and Jamón (dry-cured ham).
+And sea salt is harvested along Spain’s vast coastline and on the Balearic and Canary Islands and is used in just about every meal, even breakfast!

 The following is a checklist of the most essential and popular spices and herbs grown in Spain and used in everyday cooking today: